pnp/prompt-master/Documentation/Overview.md

 Expand the 'Rate Prompt' action in the 'Rate Prompt' and update the content in the 'messages content - 1' textbox.

 <img src="https://github.com/pnp/prompt-master/blob/main/Documentation/Images/promptmaster-rating-systemprompt-screenshot.png?raw=true" alt="Prompt Master Rate Prompt Action Screenshot"><br/>

+### Exporting data

+If desired, you can export the 'game' data post use.
+This could be useful in terms of sharing some of the prompts that were created during your event day.

+To export data, simply navigate to the 'Players' SharePoint list and use the 'Export' option in the menu to export to your tool of choice e.g. Excel.